brucedkyle/architectures/docs/sustainability/supplychain.md

 For more information about the solution details on this scenario, see [Inventory Optimization - Loss and waste management](lossmanagement.md).

-### Inventory management &dash; Last mile delivery

-If the **last mile delivery** promise is incorrect and a product arrives late, there’s a good chance that the customer will shop with a competitor next time.

-If last mile tracking information is incorrect, a product arrives late, is damaged, or is never delivered, there’s a good chance that the customer will shop with a competitor next time.

-For more information about the solution details on this scenario, see [Inventory management - Last mile delivery](./lastmiledelivery.md).

 ### Inventory Risk &dash; Product timeliness